 Resource: Screen Cast – O – Matic is a great and inexpensive tool to record your computer screen and show people how to follow a specific process.

 So if you can give them a special deal like a percentage off or 30 days free this can go a long way to winning over more sales in your favor.

 Finally, at the very end of the article, you’ll want to have a call to action section telling people to click the link to buy.

 A lot of people often overlook this because they think people already know to click the link but you’d be surprised how much better you’re results will be if you just ask people to just click the link to buy.

 Try it Now: Put a short simple video together showing people how to buy the product and what happens after they buy the product.
 Also, add a call to action section at the end of the article telling people to click the link or button to buy.

 To wrap things up once you’ve finished writing your review post it’s time to edit and publish it.
 You’ll also want to give you review some time once you publish it.
 More than likely it’s not going to be an instant success.

-In fact some reviews for whatever reason may never work out and their are a bunch reasons why this happens.
-It could be the product you chose, to it just being to competitive to rank for it.
+In fact, some reviews for whatever reason may never work out and there are a bunch reasons why this happens.
+It could be the product you chose, to it just being too competitive to rank for it.

-On top of that you’ll also want to continually keep updating your review over time.
-It’s likely you’re not the only one writing a review on the product so in order to keep ahead of things you’ll want to update your article to stay ahead of the times.
+On top of that, you’ll also want to continually keep updating your review over time.
+It’s likely you’re not the only one writing a review on the product.
+In order to keep ahead of things, you’ll want to update your article to stay ahead of the times.

 So how do you write do your write product reviews?
 Do you follow a formula like the one I’ve shared or do you do something different?
 Share your thoughts and comments below.